rcarriga/nvim-notify/README.md

   -- Function called when a new window is opened, use for changing win settings/config on_open = nil,

+  -- Function called when a window is closed on_close = nil,

   -- Render function for notifications.
 See notify-render() render = "default",